viv-4/partner-environment/README.md

 - `PLACE_EMAIL`,`PLACE_PASSWORD`: Create an initial admin user via these environment variables
 - `PLACE_DOMAIN`: Set an alternate application domain, defaults to `localhost:8443`

+These environment variables can also be passed via the cli.

 ## Dependencies

 These will need to be installed prior to running `./placeos start`: